TomM25/value_screener/README.md

-# value_screener
+# The Value Screener
 ## General
-This project was created out of personal interest in a data oriented approach of the stock market.
-The goal was to create
+This project stemmed from a personal interest in a data-oriented approach of valuation of firms in the stock market.
+The
-    an investing recommendation tool designed for our personal needs.
+    goal was to create an investment recommendation tool that is tailored for our personal needs.

 ## Overview
-This module uses the SimFin Python API to retrieve firms' last annual financial
+This module uses SimFin Python API to retrieve firms' last annual financial
     statements (income statement, balance sheet and cash flow statement) and some basic data about the stock price.
-Using this data, it allows the calculation of financial metrics and relations, to help decide whether the firm's stock should be bought, sold, or held.
-To summarize the calculations, it allows generating a conclusive report.
-The metrics and relations in the report are all based on benchmarks that were defined by famous investors: Benjamin Graham, Warren Buffet, Peter Lynch and James P O'shaughnessy.
+Using this data, it calculates financial metrics and relations to help in the decision-making of whether the firm's stock should be bought, sold, or held.
+To summarize the calculations, a conclusive report is generated.
+The metrics and relations in the report are all based on benchmarks that were defined by famous investors: Benjamin Graham, Warren Buffet, Peter Lynch and James P. O'Shaughnessy.
-<br>**Important note #1** - The SimFin API's free version supplies financial reports with a delay of 1 year.
+<br>**Important note #1** - SimFin API's free version supplies financial reports with a delay of one year.
     Using this project with the free API version might return false or stale results.
 <br>**Important note #2** - For now, this module only analyzes annual reports.
-In the future, we might add features to
+In the future, we may add features to
-    support analyzing the quarterly reports.
+    support the analysis of quarterly reports.
-<br>**Important note #3** - The markets that are currently (September 2021) supported by the SimFin API: US('us'), Canada
+<br>**Important note #3** - The markets that are currently (September 2021) supported by SimFin API are: US('us'), Canada
     ('ca'), China ('cn'), Germany ('de'), Singapore('sg'), Italy ('it').
 Before using this project, make sure that the stock in which you are interested is included in the SimFin dataset.

 ## Usage
 The Firm class holds all the attributes and methods required for the analysis.
-    An instance of this class represents a publicly traded firm.
-Once instantiated, the object reads the firm's last annual financial statements (income statement, balance sheet and cash flow statement), and some basic data about the firm's stock value from Simfin's API.
+An instance of this class represents a
+    publicly traded firm.
+Once instantiated, the object reads the firm's last annual financial statements (income statement, balance sheet and cash flow statement), and some basic data about the firm's stock value, from Simfin's API.
     The API key should be stored in an environment variable named SIMFIN_KEY.
 <br>**To analyze a firm, we recommend using the generate_firm_report method of the Firm class**.
-All the rest of the methods in this
+All other methods in this
     class are being called under the hood to create the report.
 The generated report is a Python Pandas DataFrame object.
     Each row in the dataframe is a benchmark used by one of the famous investors to asses whether a stock is an attractive investment.
-The dataframe contains a written explanation on the benchmark, all the related values that were included in the calculation, and a bottom-line recommendation by the famous investor's theory.
+The dataframe contains a written explanation on the benchmark, all the related values that were included in the calculation, and a bottom-line recommendation according to the famous investor's theory.
-<br>In case that you want to use some of the other methods separately, note the naming conventions:
+<br>In the case that you want to use another method separately, note the naming conventions:
 <br>1.
-Methods that start with the word 'get' are used to calculate a ratio or a metric.
+Methods that start with the word 'get' are used to calculate a ratio or a metric;
 <br>2.
 Methods that end with the word 'test' are used to check if the stock is attractive according to a specific benchmark,
     and will return a boolean value.